Breadcrumb

 Visit a Pharmacist

 You can visit a pharmacist to get assessed and offered treatment for minor ailments or contraception.
-This service is free to every B.C. resident with a Personal Health Number.
+This service is free to all B.C. residents.